harris-andy/CodingTracker.harris-andy/README.md

 # Coding Tracker Project

-This is my submission for the cSharpAcademy Habit Logger project found here: [Habit Logger Project](https://thecsharpacademy.com/project/12/habit-logger)
+This is my submission for the cSharpAcademy Habit Logger project found here: [Coding Tracker Project](https://thecsharpacademy.com/project/13/coding-tracker)

 ## Project Description
-  - It's a small console CRUD app in which the user can track hobbies which are stored in a local SQLite database.
+  - It's a small console CRUD app in which the user can track coding sessions which are stored in a local SQLite database.
   - Built with C#/.Net 8